 Pro tip: You don’t need a pricey Burgundy to stay true to the spirit of coq au vin.
 Try a playful (and less expensive) Beaujolais—it comes from the same region but is made with Gamay grapes—and save your favourite hearty Burgundy for sipping.

-9. Make Breton Crepes and Butter Cakes in the Kitchen at Chateau du Moulin.
+8. Make Breton Crepes and Butter Cakes in the Kitchen at Maison de la Faune

-Step into the sleek, modern kitchen at Chateau du Moulin overlooking the English channel and whip up a batch of sweet or savory crepes, a Breton staple.
+Miason de la Faune’s charming country kitchen is a great place to whip up a batch of sweet or savoury crepes, a Breton staple.
 Or better yet, bake these utterly decadent, butter-rich kouign-amann cakes with their caramelized tops, the essence of Brittany on a plate.

 The Charente River region is famous for Parthenaise cattle, the source of perhaps the finest beef, butter, and cream in the world.
 It’s also famous for cognac, perfect before and after dinner.

 You could combine all of these Charentes delights into a fabulously simple bistro dinner of steak au poivre for a quintessentially French meal you’ll talk about for months.
-Make an outing visiting some of the local cognac distilleries that dot the countryside around this spacious 18th century farmhouse.
+Make an outing to visit some of the local cognac distilleries that dot the countryside around this spacious 18th-century farmhouse.

-11. Sample the Sausages of the Midi-Pyrenees in the Gleaming Kitchen of Treybo Farmhouse.
+10. Sample the Sausages of the Midi-Pyrenees in the modern kitchen at Manoir des Prairies

 And there’s no better use for these regional delicacies than a hearty cassoulet, the region’s signature dish.
-Set it to simmer in the large country kitchen of Treybo Farmhouse and enjoy a glass of wine in front of a roaring fireplace while the heady aromas fill the air.
+Set it to simmer in the surprisingly contemporary kitchen of Manoir des Prairies and enjoy a glass of wine in front of a roaring fireplace while the heady aromas fill the air.

 Pro tip: A spicy Madiran is an excellent pairing with cassoulet, or if you prefer a lower alcohol content, an inky Cahors red will do the trick.